-High-Level Minister Roundup To Headline African Energy Week 2026
+High-Level Minister Roundup to Headline African Energy Week 2026

-A high-level ministerial roundup will take center stage at this year's African Energy Week (AEW) 2026 – taking place in Cape Town from 12–16 October –, convening some of the continent's most influential energy leaders at a defining moment for Africa's oil, gas and power sectors.
-As hydrocarbon expansion converges with accelerating energy transition strategies, the gathering is set to spotlight real-time project execution, regulatory reform and cross-border infrastructure that are actively reshaping Africa's energy future.

-Confirmed ministers to date include Algeria's Minister of Energy and Renewable Energies Mourad Adjal, Ghana's Minister for Energy and Green Transition Dr. John Abdulai Jinapor, Senegal's Minister of Energy, Petroleum and Mines Birame Soulèye Diop, Zambia's Minister of Energy Makozo Chikote and Niger's Minster of Petroleum Hamadou Tinni.
+(MENAFN- News.Africa-Wire) Mines Bira’e Soulèye Diop, Zambia’s Minister of Energy Makozo Chikote and Niger’s Minster of Petroleum Hamadou Tinni.

 Fresh from a March OPEC+ decision to lift output to 977,000 barrels of oil per day (bpd), Algeria enters AEW 2026 amid a $60 billion sector transformation.
-The country is also advancing a 500-well exploration drive and accelerating its 1.48 GW“Project of the Century” solar rollout.
+The country is also advancing a 500-well exploration drive and accelerating its 1.48 G“ “Project of the Cen”ury” solar rollout.
 Gas exports to Europe remains central to the country, supported by hydrogen corridor planning and refinery expansion aimed at boosting capacity to 50 million tons by 2029.

 Following license extension for Jubilee and TEN to 2040 and the late-2025 restart of the Tema Oil Refinery, Ghana is pushing a $3.5 billion upstream reinvestment plan while settling $500 million in gas arrears.
 A 1,200 MW state thermal plant and expanded gas processing at Atuabo anchor its gas-to-power shift, alongside a renewed upstream push in the Voltaian Basin.